kelllyy101/clock_quest/README.md

 ## Deployment

+1. This project was created by creating a repository under the name clock_quest and checked to use the all branches check-box.
+2. I clicked the code drop down menu in the new repository and clicked on HTTPS and copied the link.
+I then went to the IDE Code Institute and pasted the link to open up my workspace.
+3. I used three commands to push my work to git hub : git add, git commit -m "", and git push.
+Close to the end up my project, there was a technical error with my browser that was showing me something different to my web on someone else's browser, even with the same code.
+4. I opened a new branch to restart the main page of project, ran it locally and eventually merged the branch to the main to deploy it.

 Clock Quest was deployed using the following steps:

-1. Set up a hosting platform or server to host the web application.
+1. Set up a hosting platform with Code Anywhere IDE.
-2. Ensure all necessary files (HTML, CSS, JavaScript, media) are uploaded to the server.
+2. Ensure all necessary files (HTML, CSS, JavaScript, media) are uploaded to the server, with style.css and images in a different folder called assets.
 3. Configure any required server settings, such as DNS records or SSL certificates.
 4. Test the deployed website to verify its functionality in the live environment.
 5. Make the website publicly accessible by sharing the appropriate URL.

 ## Languages